-Welcome to the Brunch Directory - a complete list of over 300 restaurants to get brunch in NYC.
+Welcome to the Brunch Directory - a complete list of nearly 300 restaurants to get brunch in NYC.
 You could memorize this list so you can tell people you have an encylopedic knowledge of brunch spots in the city.
 Or just use it to pick a place for your next midday feast.

 We update this guide pretty frequently with new brunches around the city, so check back as soon as you’ve been to every place on the list (or maybe before that).
 Happy waffle eating.